Palm Beach County, through its Department of Airports, operates and maintains Palm Beach International Airport (PBI).

 PBI has nearly 100 daily non-stop departures to more than 25 destinations in the US, Canada and the Caribbean on 11 airlines.
 View our latest schedule here.

 Palm Beach International Airport is conveniently located to serve the air trade area of Palm Beach County and the four surrounding counties.
 The airport is located 2.5 miles west of downtown West Palm Beach and just 3.5 miles west of Palm Beach.
-PBIA is situated adjacent to Interstate Highway 95 and is easily accessible from anywhere in Palm Beach County.
+PBI is situated adjacent to I-95 and is easily accessible from anywhere in Palm Beach County.
 Boca Raton is approximately 20 miles south and Jupiter is only 15 miles north.

 The Customs and Immigration facility is capable of handling 300 passengers per hour and aircraft up to the size of B747-400.